mothur/mothur.github.io/_wiki/edamame.md

     summary=stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.pick.summary

 We now want to do is see how many sequences we have in each sample.
-We\'ll do this with the [count.groups](count.groups) command:
+We'll do this with the [count.groups](count.groups) command:

     mothur > count.groups(shared=stability.opti_mcc.shared)

 We see that our smallest sample had 2391 sequences in it.
 That is a reasonable number.
 Despite what some say, subsampling and rarefying your data is an important thing to do.
-We\'ll generate a subsampled file for our analyses with the [sub.sample](sub.sample) command:
+We'll generate a subsampled file for our analyses with the [sub.sample](sub.sample) command:

     mothur > sub.sample(shared=stability.opti_mcc.shared, size=2391)